 It was usual at this time to emboss maker and model names in the leather but, apart from some straight line ornamentation, there is no embossing here.
 Also missing is the legend “Made in Germany” indicating that this is unlikely to be an export model (it is slightly possible that it was embossed with “Made in Germany” and that the embossing has disappeared but you can usually see such embossing even if it is too faded to read).

-When closed, the camera measures 156 by 78 by 39 mm.
+When closed, the camera measures 156 by 78 by 39 mm and weighs 612 g.
 When open for use, the baseboard extends to 130 mm.
-The ‘top’s the camera is plain apart from the folding viewfinder. this is just two hinged frames with no glass.
+The top of the camera is plain apart from the folding viewfinder.
+This is just two hinged frames with no glass.
 The eye-piece of the finder is a plain steel plate with a 10 by 6 mm hole in it.
 The other frame has a 30 by 20 mm hole with a 14.5 by 20 mm central portion.
 If you are using the 6 by 9 cm format, you view the scene through the outer hole and if you are using the optional half-frame insert (6 by 4.5 cm) you view the scene through the inner hole.

 The ‘bottom’ of the camera contains more items.
 About 1/3 of the way along is a large – 28 mm diameter – disc with a 3/8 inch tripod socket in the centre.
 At the far end is the film advance knob – also 28 mm.
 The film advance knob pulls up to facilitate inserting and removing the take-up spool – more later.
 Just by the film advance knob is a small button which releases the hinged lens door.